wagtail/wagtail/docs/editor_manual/new_pages/creating_body_content.rst

 Creating page body content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Wagtail supports a number of basic fields for creating content, as well as our unique Streamfield feature which allows you to construct complex layouts by combining these basic fields in any order.
+Wagtail supports a number of basic fields for creating content, as well as our unique StreamField feature which allows you to construct complex layouts by combining these basic fields in any order.

 ===========
-Streamfield
+StreamField
 ===========

-Streamfield allows you to create complex layouts of content on a page by combining a number of different arrangements of content, 'blocks', in any order.
+StreamField allows you to create complex layouts of content on a page by combining a number of different arrangements of content, 'blocks', in any order.

 .. image:: ../../_static/images/screen11_empty_streamfield.png

-When you first edit a page, you will be presented with the empty streamfield area, with the option to choose one of several block types.
+When you first edit a page, you will be presented with the empty StreamField area, with the option to choose one of several block types.
 The block types on your website may be different from the screenshot here, but the principles are the same.

 Click the block type, and the options will disappear, revealing the entry field for that block.